Direction 18: Disposing of provincial public highway through section 58 of the Land Act

 The following process outlines how s.
 58 of the Land Act can be used to dispose of provincial public highway that was created by Crown grant.

-- The land surveyor should reach out to MOTI and the Surveyor General to discuss the proposal and find out if s.
+- The land surveyor should reach out to MOTT and the Surveyor General to discuss the proposal and find out if s.
 58 is an appropriate method to use for the situation.

 - If those preliminary discussions indicate that s.
 58 may be appropriate, the land surveyor will submit an application to the Surveyor General.
-Correspondence with MOTI should be included in the application package.
+Correspondence with MOTT should be included in the application package.

-- The Surveyor General will advise MOTI and WLRS that the application has been received.
+- The Surveyor General will advise MOTT and WLRS that the application has been received.

-- District staff of MOTI will consult with WLRS regional or district staff.
+- District staff of MOTT will consult with WLRS regional or district staff.

-- MOTI regional staff will consider the proposal and either agree to transfer the land to the owner of the subject parcel, agree to exchange land, or decide to reject the proposal.
+- MOTT regional staff will consider the proposal and either agree to transfer the land to the owner of the subject parcel, agree to exchange land, or decide to reject the proposal.

 - Administration and control of the closed highway is transferred to WLRS pursuant to section 106 of the Land Act.